 Whether you’re a graceful gazelle or more of an awkward Bambi on the ice, there’s a place for you at one of Berlin’s many ice skating rinks.
 Most places offer skate rental (and even lessons for the extra wobbly-legged), so there’s truly something for everybody.
-While a few rinks have delayed their openings due to soaring energy costs, you’ll still be able to enjoy a good roller disco on the ice – mulled wine in hand.
+Some spots on our list are indoor, open all year round and decidedly more sporty, while others are pop up just for the Christmas season, make for a great addition to an afternoon at the Weihnachtsmarkt and are totally novice-friendly.
+So whatever your preference or experience level, you’ll be able to find the perfect place for a spin on the ice.

 Sportforum Hohenschönhausen Speed Skating Rink